AndreasArne/correct-js1-kmom01/README.md

 Download https://github.com/mozilla/geckodriver/releases, extract where you want it and make sure the folder you put it in is in your **path**.
+You need to have Firefox installed and install modules in requirements.txt.
+Ex. `python3 -m pip install -r requirements.txt`.

 Two ways to run the script:
 1. From `corr.sh`, run as `./corr.sh <course> <kmom> <akronym>`.
 It will run potatoe, validate and python script.